-Students are automatically paired with their own college counselor, someone who will guide them through the entire college process.
-This is because there are many different factors in determining whether or not a school will be a “good fit”.
-Some of these factors include academics, selectivity, cost, student resources, program offerings, and personal preference — such as location and student body size.
+Students can find schools across the U.S. based on "fit."
+Some of these factors include academics, selectivity, cost, student resources, program offerings, and personal preference such as location and student body size.
 Once a student understands the different factors and what's important to them, it's time to hone in on the specifics and create an ideal list of safety, target, and reach schools.
 You can put together your perfect school list for free with our school list builder.

 After working with over 10,000 students and their families, there are three mistakes we see being made time and time again — and they can be prevented.